tinic/NitrogenGenerator/README.md

 [<img src="./images/membrane.jpeg" width="100"/>](./images/membrane.jpeg)

 2. We need a 3-stage air filter to treat the air.
 The stages are usually a 1μm particulate filter, a 0.1μm oil filter and a 0.01μm coalescing filter.
 There are many variations on that but the key is that we want a 0.01μm stage in there somewhere.
 If your air contains a lot of hydrocarbons (like in an active workshop) you'd also want an activated charcoal filter in addition to the 3-stage filter.
 Prices range from $200 to $2000 (if you get one on McMaster).
-I chose a PneumaticPlus SAFU460-N04-MEP which seemed reasonbly priced at $200.
+I chose a PneumaticPlus SAFU460-N04-MEP which seemed reasonably priced at $200.
 Do NOT skimp on this important component!
 Nitrogen membranes can last for years, improperly filtered air can reduce that to mere hours!
 We are talking atomic level membrane filters here.

 [<img src="./images/airfilter.jpg" width="100"/>](./images/airfilter.jpg)

-3. Most commerically available air compressors can easily provide the air required for this membrane.
+3. Most commercially available air compressors can easily provide the air required for this membrane.
 I chose a Makita MAC100Q.
 It's small and quiet.
 About $250.

 [<img src="./images/compressor.png" width="100"/>](./images/compressor.png)